 - The SHABBV Grass Roots Consumer Mtg 01 01 May 2020 audio from the Grassroots session is here (it’s about a five minute listen – just downloand and open the powerpoint, click on “slideshow” and press “play from start”)

-- A report from the event will be posted soon.
+- A report from the event is available here.